 Did you know that liquid shampoos contain on average 80% water?
 It's crazy when you think about it!
-And even more when you know that using a solid shampoo of 100 gr can make almost 50 shampoos and save 3 plastic bottles.
-At the scale of France, this means reducing the number of bottles by 174 million over one year!
+And even more when you know that using a solid shampoo of 100 gr allows you to make nearly 50 shampoos and save 3 plastic bottles.
+On the scale of France, this means reducing the number of bottles by 174 million over one year!

-This is why, at Mes Cosmétiques Français, we decided to give preference to solid shampoos as much as possible 😉.
-Less wasted water and less unnecessary waste!
+This is why, at Mes Cosmétiques Français, we have decided to favor solid shampoos as much as possible 😉.
+Less water wastage and less unnecessary waste!

-Very easy to use, you just need to moisten the shampoo, rub it on wet hair, massage the scalp and then rinse just like with a liquid shampoo.
+Very easy to use, just moisten the shampoo, rub it on wet hair, massage the scalp and then rinse as with a liquid shampoo.
 Once the treatment is finished, remember to always keep your shampoo dry.

 But how to choose them?